 BCF is an accredited institutional member of the National Association of Schools of Music.
 BCF holds membership in the International Association of Baptist Colleges and Universities.
-The college also holds membership in the National Association of Independent Colleges and Universities and the Association of Christian Schools International.
+The college also holds membership in the National Association of Independent Colleges and Universities.
 The college is authorized under federal law to enroll nonimmigrant students.